dalibo/emaj/docs/en/mainFunctions.rst

 When one wishes to stop the updates recording for tables of a group, it is possible to deactivate the logging mechanism, using the command::

    SELECT emaj.emaj_stop_group('<group.name>'[, '<mark.name>'
-              [, <delete.old.logs?>]]);
+              [, <delete.old.logs?>[, <idle.group.allowed?>]]]);

-The function returns the number of tables and sequences contained in the group.

 If the mark parameter is not specified or is empty or *NULL*, a mark name is generated: "*STOP_%*" where '%' represents the current time expressed as *hh.mn.ss.mmmm*.

 The *<delete.old.logs?>* parameter is an optional boolean.
 By default, its value is *false*, meaning that all log tables and marks of the tables group are left unchanged.
-If the value is explicitly set to *true*, log tables are purged and old marks are deleted.
+If the value is explicitly set to *true*, log tables are purged, old marks are deleted and no stop mark is set.

+The *<idle.group.allowed?>* parameter is also an optional boolean.
+By default, its value is *false*: if the tables group is already in *IDLE* state, the function returns an error.
+If the parameter is explicitely set to *true*, an *IDLE* group only raises a warning and the stop mark is not set.
+This parameter allows to write idempotent administration scripts.

+The function returns the number of tables and sequences contained in the group, or 0 if the tables group was already stopped.

 Stopping a tables group deactivates log triggers of application tables of the group.
 The setting of *SHARE ROW EXCLUSIVE* locks may lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.